 We were thrilled to be awarded Beacon Status in recognition of excellence and innovation in the Learning and Skills sector, and our Ofsted Outstanding Status is a source of great pride, but what does it mean for you?
 Comments made by the Ofsted inspectors' report give an insight as to why our students thrive during their time with us and how you will have the best chance of achieving your goals when you choose Truro and Penwith College.
 “Learners enjoy great success because of the ethos of aspiration and achievement that pervades the College”.
 “Teachers are highly skilled, apply their expertise to great effect in planning lessons, and bring a passion to their teaching that challenges and inspires learners to make rapid progress".
 Other findings in their report included the teaching being “often inspirational” and that as a consequence “learners make exceptional progress, often well above that which their expectations and their qualifications on entry would predict”.
 Ofsted also applauded governors and senior leaders for creating “a culture where learning and achievement flourish as a result of excellent teaching.”

-You can view the full 16-18 report below and fine out more HERE.
+You can view the full 16-18 report below and find out more HERE.

 The College you see today was formed in 2008, when Truro College merged with Penwith College in Penzance.
 Truro College opened in 1993 with the aim of providing education and training to the city and its surrounding areas.
 Soon, these ‘surrounding areas’ expanded to encompass most of Cornwall, as increasing numbers of students were attracted by our reputation and results.
 From an initial 2,770 students in 1993, learner numbers increased to around 13,900 students in 2008.